Firearms regulation in Finland: Licensing

 Short-barreled rifles and pistol carbines fall under the any other firearm category and, while not restricted by law, are more difficult to get a licence for.
 The primary concern is again that, being easy to conceal, they are particularly dangerous should they be stolen and fall into criminal hands.

 Personal protection and self-defense

 In the 1980s and 1990s, roughly 7% of firearm licenses were granted for the purpose of personal protection.
 However they have stopped giving licences on that basis, although existing permits remain valid.
 It is still possible to obtain a licence for pepper spray for the purpose of self-defense if a concrete threat exists.
 Carrying a firearm licensed for hunting or sporting use outside of that specific activity is not allowed.
-One can nevertheless legally defend himself by any means available, including firearms.
+One can nevertheless legally defend oneself by any means available, including firearms.
 Any use of force must always be proportional to the threat.

 Role in crimes

 Between 2010 and 2015, firearms were used in 15% of all homicides.
 In 73% of these the firearm was illegally possessed by the perpetrator.

 The two school shootings in Jokela in 2007 and Kauhajoki in 2008 are by far the worst peacetime mass murders in Finland, with 8 and 10 victims, respectively.
 In both cases the perpetrator was armed with a 0.22 rimfire pistol licensed only shortly before.
 In the case of Pekka-Eric Auvinen, the original application was for a 9 mm pistol, but this was rejected.
 In the aftermath police were blamed for being too lax in issuing licences, as neither perpetrator had any significant history with sports shooting.
 Police defended their decision, stating that nothing suspicious had come up with the information available, so there was no reason to reject the application.
 Legislation was revised in 2011 and now pistol licenses can only be issued following a two-year period of documented, active pistol shooting hobby, and only to persons 20 years old or older.